The AdNews Power List 2018 is open for nominations until the end of May.

 Last year the AdNews editorial team discussed and researched the power players at great length and over months consulted a wide range of industry views to help create the final list.
 The task was the tightest yet and, it’s important to note that we didn’t just go off the prior year’s top 50 – we wiped the slate clean and started from scratch.
 If there is one thing we learnt in 2017, it’s that everyone perceives power and influence differently.

-The Power List will be published in the September issue of AdNews in print, alongside a new list of the Top 25 Emerging Leaders – more to come on that soon.
+The Power List will be published in the September issue of AdNews in print, alongside a new list of the Top 25 Emerging Leaders – see here to get involved.

 From the definitive to the divisive, the bold and the influential, we want to hear who you think should make the list of the top 50 most powerful people in Australian media.